FenixXx/b3-plugin-spawnkill/README.md

 ### Requirements

-In order to use this plugins you need to have b3 1.10-dev installed (you can find daily releases at http://files.cucurb.net/b3/daily/).
-You need to have a b3 version released after the 21st December 2013 (the plugin makes use of several changes provided in the plugin.py module which are available as form this release date).
+In order to use this plugins you need to have b3 1.10-dev installed: http://files.cucurb.net/b3/daily/.<br>
+You need to have a b3 version released after the 21st December 2013: the plugin makes use of several changes provided in the plugin.py module which are available as form this release date.<br>
-The plugin works with all the game providing b3.events.EVT_CLIENT_SPAWN event.
+The plugin works with all the game providing **b3.events.EVT_CLIENT_SPAWN** event.
 Here is a list of currently supported games:
 * iourt42
 * bfbc2
 * bf3